 At New Method Wellness, we offer a number of holistic and integrative therapies along with primary treatment strategies.
 As a dual diagnosis treatment center, we often treat patients with co-occurring disorders that require individualized treatment plans.
 A comprehensive treatment plan should include a complimentary program as well as primary programs.

-If you or a loved one is suffering from a mental health issue or substance abuse, get in touch with New Method Wellness today and find out how music therapy for addiction can help.
+If you or a loved one is suffering from a behavioral health issue or substance abuse, get in touch with New Method Wellness today and find out how music therapy for addiction can help.